 - At least 32 upper-level (numbered 600 and above) non-dissertation credits from Andrews University earned after acceptance into the Leadership doctoral program.
 (A minimum of 24 credits is required for a participant with an EdS degree from another institution, and a minimum of 16 credits for a participant with an EdS from Andrews University.
-A DMin graduate can petition for advanced standing based on their LLP.
+Candidates with doctoral credits may petition for advanced standing.
 NOTE: Advanced standing acceptance has a time limit of 5 years) - A total of 16 credits of dissertation work, two of which are in proposal development. - At least 42 additional graduate semester credits, which may include master's credits.
 These credits may be transferred in from an accredited university (minimum grade of B or higher, no S/P). - At least 75 percent of the total non-dissertation credits must be numbered 500 and above. - At least six of the non-dissertation credits must be numbered 700 and above.